cnizzardini/gov-info/README.md

 ## Console

 There is a minimalist console application that *can* be used, but its not designed for production use.
-I built this so I could easily validate the library against the production API.
+I built this so I could easily regression test the library against the production API.
 Each command will prompt you for an API key.
 To avoid this prompt you can create a local apiKey.txt file with your API key in there.

 ```shell
 # displays collections